twisty/wp-skeleton/README.md

 ### Vagrant

 Run `vagrant-up` to run an Ubuntu LAMP stack.

 Go to http://localhost:8888/ to see the files served from `./htdocs`.

+The initial mysql root password is set to: `wp-skeleton`.

 ### wp-cli